shedskin/shedskin/doc/README.rst

 Installation
 ------------

 The latest version of Shed Skin can be downloaded from the `Googlecode site`_.
 There are three types of packages available: a self-extracting Windows installer, a **Debian** package, and a UNIX source package.

 To install the Windows version, simply download and start it.
+(If you use ActivePython, please deinstall it first, and install the regular Python distribution.)

 To install the **Debian** package, simply download and install it using your package manager.